rM-self-serve/webinterface-wifi/README.md

 Without additional programs, the USB Web Interface will only be available over wifi while the device is plugged in and the USB Web Interface is enabled/reachable at 10.11.99.1.
 To ensure the USB Web Interface is always available, use [webinterface-onboot](https://github.com/rM-self-serve/webinterface-onboot).

-Drag and drop does not work well on mobile, though it is simple to add an [upload button](https://github.com/rM-self-serve/upload_button).
+Drag and drop does not work well on mobile for v3.11 and under, though it is simple to add an [upload button](https://github.com/rM-self-serve/upload_button).

 ---